CodeYourFuture/GitHomeworkFixErrors/homework.md

 A commit message is attached to the change — not the code itself.
 When you write a commit message you are writing it as if it's about to be applied, rather than about what you just did.

 ## Question 18

+Where can I look to find help with Git?

+The Git Cheatsheet, GitHub docs, and Slack.